Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Hamann, H. B., Williams, M. W., & Losleben, M. (2002).
 Alpine areas as early warning indicators of climate change.
 Geographical Review, 92(2), 180-191.

 Kelley, M., Hamann, H. B., & Li, J. (2018).
-Developing a Flood Risk Information for Colorado.
+Developing a Flood Risk Information System for Colorado.
 American Association of Geographers Annual Meeting.
 New Orleans, LA: AAG.

 Hamann, H. B. (2010).
 Wildfire ash effects on water quality.
 American Association of Geographers Annual Meeting.
 Washington, D.C: American Association of Geographers.